SCOPE OF THIS CHAPTER

-- Arrangements for sending out invitations to children, parents and professionals;
+- Arrangements for sending out invitations to children, parents and practitioners;

 - Information leaflets for children and for parents translated into appropriate languages.

-A copy of the conference record should be given to and discussed with the parents by the Local Authority Social Worker within 20 working days.
-The conference Chair may decide that confidential material should be excluded from the parent's copy.
-The Decision letter should be given to parents at the conclusion of the Conference.
+A copy of the conference record should be given to and discussed with the parents by the Local Authority Social Worker within a maximum of 15 working days in Derbyshire and 20 working days in Derby City.
+The conference Chair may decide that confidential material should be excluded from distributed conference records.

 Where a friend, supporter or Solicitor has been involved, they will not receive a copy of the record.

 The Local Authority Children's Social Worker should inform the child about the outcome of the conference; this should take into account the age and level of understanding of the child concerned.
 Relevant sections of the record should be explained to and discussed with the child by the Local Authority Children's Social Worker.
 The conference Chair should decide whether a child should be given a copy of the record.
 The record may be supplied to a child's legal representative on request.

 Where parents and/or the child/ren have a sensory disability or where English is not their first language, the Local Authority Children's Social Worker should ensure that they receive appropriate assistance to understand and make full use of the record.
 A family member should not be expected to act as an interpreter of spoken or signed language.

 In Derbyshire, it may be that the Chair will digitally record the conference.

 The Data Protection Act 2018 does not prevent parents recording meetings.